Effective January 1, 2014 the National office will no longer accept Eagle Scout applications prior to the 2014 version.

-In support of this requirement, as of June 1, 2012, any Eagle Scout Application submitted to the Denver Area Council for Local Council Certification must be the 2012 version of the application.
-While the Denver Area Council will try our best to accommodate the submission of prior editions of the Eagle Scout Application we cannot guarantee the form will be accepted by the National office.
-After June 1, 2012, the Denver Area Council will not certify nor accept any previous editions of this form.
+In support of this requirement, as of January 1, 2014, any Eagle Scout Application submitted to the Denver Area Council for Local Council Certification must be the 2014 version of the application.
+While the Denver Area Council will try its best to accommodate the submission of prior editions of the Eagle Scout Application we cannot guarantee the form will be accepted by the National office.
+After January 1, 2014, the Denver Area Council will not certify nor accept any previous editions of this form.
+Download the 2013 Advancement Guide here.
+Download the 2014 merit badge changes here.

-If you have questions regarding BSA Advancement policies, please contact Sandy Rothe, Council Advancement Committee Chairman or Dave Whitner, Council Advancement Committee Staff Advisor.
+If you have questions regarding BSA Advancement policies, please contact Andre Pauka, Council Advancement Committee Chairman or Kathy (Turner) Craig, Council Advancement Committee Staff Advisor.

 From Life Scout to Eagle Scout